OhadCohen97/Kaggle-Workout-Video-Classifier-PyTorch/README.md

 ## License

-This project is for academic use.
 Please see [Kaggle's dataset terms of use](https://www.kaggle.com/datasets/hasyimabdillah/workoutfitness-video/data) for dataset licensing.

 ---